philterd/phileas/README.md

 Below are some of the key capabilities of Phileas:

 * Can identify and redact over 30 types of sensitive information (see list below).
+* Can apply logic when redating (only zip codes with population less than some value, only ages > 30, phone numbers starting with specific digits, etc.).
 * Can redact, encrypt, and anonymize sensitive information.
 * Can replace persons names with random names, dates with similar but random dates, etc.
-* Can apply logic when redating (only ages > 30, zip codes starting with specific digits, etc.).
 * Can disambiguate types of sensitive information (i.e. SSN vs. phone number).
 * Can deidentify text consistently ("John Smith" is replaced consistently in certain documents).
 * Can shift dates or replace dates with approximate representations (i.e. "3 months ago").